 The holidays can be a stressful time, and as an employer, there are things you can do to make the holiday season easier for your employees.
 While the holidays are joyful for many, for some it can be a time of increased depression and grief.
 According to a survey done by the American Psychological Association, 38% of people said their stress level increases during the holidays.
 Additionally, another survey, by the investment firm Principal Financial Group, revealed that 53 percent of people feel financially stressed by holiday spending.
-There are things that you can do as an employer to help your employees be less stressed and to ease their financial burden during the holiday season.
+There are things that you can do as an employer to help your employees cope with holiday stress at work and to ease their financial burden during the holiday season.

 Acknowledge that the holidays can be stressful and that the holidays may be depressing for some.
 Remind your employees about EAP programs or other resources that are available, including free national crisis lines.
 Make sure that employees know that the door is always open if they’d like to talk.
 Here are some additional tips on how to support mental health during the holidays.